-In terms of para 12.1 of SEBI Master Circular on Mutual Funds dated June 27, 2024, the Scheme shall not invest in unlisted debt instruments including commercial papers (CPs), except Government Securities, other money market instruments and derivative products such as Interest Rate Swaps (IRS), Interest Rate Futures (IRF), etc. which are used by mutual funds for hedging.
+In terms of para 12.1.5 of SEBI Master Circular on Mutual Funds dated May 19, 2023, the Scheme shall not invest in unlisted debt instruments including commercial papers (CPs), except Government Securities, other money market instruments and derivative products such as Interest Rate Swaps (IRS), Interest Rate Futures (IRF), etc. which are used by mutual funds for hedging.
 Provided that Scheme may invest in unlisted non-convertible debentures up to a maximum of 10% of the debt portfolio of the Scheme subject to the condition that such unlisted NCDs have a simple structure (i.e. with fixed and uniform coupon, fixed maturity period, without any options, fully paid up upfront, without any credit enhancements or structured obligations) and are rated and secured with coupon payment frequency on monthly basis.

-Provided further that the Scheme shall comply with the norms under this clause within the time and in the manner as may be specified by the SEB.
-For the above purposes, listed debt instruments shall include listed and to be listed debt instruments.
+Provided further that the Scheme shall comply with the norms under this clause within the time and in the manner as may be specified by the SEBI For the above purposes, listed debt instruments shall include listed and to be listed debt instruments.

-All investments by the Schemes in CPs would be made only in CPs which are listed or to be listed.
+All investments by the Scheme in CPs would be made only in CPs which are listed or to be listed.

-Investment in unrated debt and money market instruments, other than government securities, treasury bills, derivative products such as Interest Rate Swaps (IRS), Interest Rate Futures (IRF), etc. by the Schemes shall be subject to the following:
+In accordance with the para 12.1.5. of SEBI Master Circular on Mutual Funds dated May 19, 2023, investment in unrated debt and money market instruments, other than government securities, treasury bills, derivative products such as Interest Rate Swaps (IRS), Interest Rate Futures (IRF), etc. by mutual fund schemes shall be subject to the following:

 - a.
-Investments shall be made in such instruments, including bills re-discounting, usance bills, etc., that are generally not rated and for which separate investment norms or limits are not provided in SEBI (Mutual Fund) Regulations, 1996 and various circulars issued thereunder. - b.
-Exposure of the Scheme in such instruments, shall not exceed 5% of the net assets of the Scheme. - c.
-All such investments shall be made with the prior approval of the Board of AMC and the Trustee Company. - 3.
+Investments should only be made in such instruments, including bills re-discounting, usance bills, etc., that are generally not rated and for which separate investment norms or limits are not provided in SEBI (Mutual Fund) Regulations, 1996 and various circulars issued thereunder. - b.
+Exposure of mutual fund schemes in such instruments, shall not exceed 5% of the net assets of the schemes. - c.
+All such investments shall be made with the prior approval of the Board of AMC and Trustee Company. - 3.
+The Fund under all its Schemes shall not own more than 10% of any company's paid up capital carrying voting rights. - Provided that, the limit of 10 per cent shall not be applicable for investments in [case of] index fund [or exchange traded fund] or sector or industry specific scheme. - For the purpose of determining the above limit, a combination of positions of the underlying securities and stock derivatives will be considered. - 4.
 Transfer of investments from one Scheme to another Scheme in the Mutual Fund is permitted provided: - (a) Such transfers are done at the prevailing market price for quoted instruments on spot basis (spot basis shall have the same meaning as specified by a Stock Exchange for spot transactions); and - (b) The securities so transferred shall be in conformity with the investment objective of the Scheme to which such transfer has been made.

-Further, as per para 12.30 of SEBI Master Circular on Mutual Funds dated June 27, 2024 has prescribed elaborate guidelines for inter-scheme transfers (IST).
+Further, para 12.30 of SEBI Master Circular on Mutual Funds dated May 19, 2023 has prescribed elaborate guidelines for inter-scheme transfers (IST).
 The key extracts are as follows: